Tetanus Antitoxin, Equine OriginThis page contains information on Tetanus Antitoxin, Equine Origin for veterinary use.

 Tetanus Antitoxin, Equine OriginThis treatment applies to the following species:

-Active Ingredient(s)TETANUS ANTITOXIN, EQUINE ORIGIN is prepared from the blood of healthy horses that have been hyperimmunized with repeated large doses of Clostridium tetani toxin.
-Each serial is tested for purity, safety, and antitoxin units in accordance with the applicable standard requirements issued by USDA.
+GENERAL INFORMATION: Tetanus Antitoxin is prepared from the blood of healthy horses that have been hyperimmunized.
+It is recommended for use as an aid in the prevention and treatment of tetanus in animals.
+Each serial is tested for purity, safety, and antitoxin unitage in accordance with applicable standard requirements issued by USDA.

-TETANUS ANTITOXIN, EQUINE ORIGIN confers immediate passive immunity lasting about 7-14 days.
-1,500 units administered subcutaneously or intramuscularly is the recommended dose for prevention.
+Dosage and AdministrationTetanus antitoxin confers immediate passive immunity lasting about 7 to 14 days.
+1500 units administered subcutaneously or intramuscularly is the recommended dose for prevention.
+5 ml equals 1500 units.

 4950 YORK STREET, P.O.
 BOX 16428, DENVER, CO, 80216-0428